-- 13 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADOTM 2 RSA cryptography library provides a set of functions to implement the RSA public key cryptosystem.
+- 13 The TOE software comprises the following components: - The TORNADOTM 2 RSA cryptography library provides a set of functions to implement the RSA public key cryptosystem.
 The library supports the operation size from 32-bit to 2048-bit by step of 2-bit.
 However, only keys of the bit size from 1280 to 2048 are in the scope of this evaluation.
-The functions of the library included in the evaluation are: - TND_RSA_SigSTD_Secure (RSA signature generation with straighforward method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method (verification is done with public exponent)) - TND_RSA_SigCRT_Secure3 (RSA signature generation with CRT method (verification is done without public exponent)) - TND_RSA_Verify (RSA signature verification) - RSA_Key_Generation (RSA key generation)
+The functions of the library included in the evaluation are: - TND_RSA_SigSTD_Secure (RSA signature generation with straighforward method, with countermeasure against HO-DPA) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method (verification is done without public exponent, with countermeasure against HO-DPA)) - TND_RSA_Verify (RSA signature verification) - RSA_Key_Generation (RSA key generation) - RSA_R2modM_precompute_sec - RSA_R2modPandQ_precompute_sec

-The functions TND_RSA_SigSTD_Secure, TND_RSA_SigCRT_Secure and TND_RSA_SigCRT_Secure3 features some countermeasures against classical dedicated attacks such as SPA, DPA, high-order DPA and fault attacks
+The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure features some countermeasures against classical dedicated attacks such as SPA, DPA, high-order DPA and fault attacks.
+The functions RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec implement some countermeasures against fault attacks.

 - A True Random Number Generator (TRNG) together with a post processing described in TRNG application note v1.1 and TRNG library v1.0 that meet the "standard" level of ANSSI requirements (French metric).
-In addition the TRNG is compliant with AIS31 statistical test suite. - Secure Boot Loader can download the encrypted user code with TDES
+In addition the TRNG is compliant with AIS31 statistical test suite. - Secure Boot Loader can download the user code.